manell0/MileStone-2-emoji-memory/README.md

 2. Locate the GitHub Repository.
 3. At the top of the repository, select Settings from the menu items.
 4. Scroll down the Settings page to the "GitHub Pages" section.
-5. Under "Source" click the drop-down menu labelled "None" and select "Master Branch".
+5. Under "Source" click the drop-down menu labeled "None" and select "Master Branch".
 6. Upon selection, the page will automatically refresh meaning that the website is now deployed.
 7. Scroll back down to the "GitHub Pages" section to retrieve the deployed link.
 8. At the time of submitting this Milestone project the Development Branch and Master Branch are identical.